pajtai/express-static-file-cache/README.md

 #### options

 * `app`        : required - the express app being used
 * `cacheDir`   : required - path to root directory of cache
 * `express`    : required - express
 * `verbose`    : optional - if truthy will console log some extra info
+* `viewEngine` : optional - defaults to jade – options: 'jade' or 'ejs'
 * `dev`        : options - defaults to false - true will send the response but not cache it to a file

 ```javascript
 var express = require('express'),